tscreven/Trio-ECS251/README.md

-# Trio Feature Integration Project
+# Trio Third Party Feature Integration
-Project intended to allow users to incorporate new features/additions to Trio's insulin dosing algorithm by sandboxing the untrusted software away from the rest of the application.
-Safety rails + data sharing currently under construction.
-Below is the instructions for Trio from the actual Trio repo:
+Project intended to allow users to incorporate new features to Trio's insulin dosing algorithm by sandboxing the untrusted software away from the rest of the application.
+Software implements safety rails + data sharing between separate running processes and Trio.
+The structure of our system's software and simulator is below:

+## Data Sharing Model
+There are two relevant object types in the data sharing model.
+Both of these objects are defined in "Trio/Model/Item.swift". `Instruction` contains a carbohydrate command from a third party feature to Trio. `LoopDataPoint` makes available the last 24 hours of timestamped data the app collects for third party features to read.
+Within these objects, access modifiers and process id checks are used to avoid data races between processes.

+In "Trio/Sources/APS/APSManager.swift", Trio writes new data to `LoopDataPoint` to keep context fresh for third party features.
+Start at `syncLoopDataPointsToSwiftData()`.

+Finally, in "Trio/Sources/APS/OpenAPS.swift", `Instruction` variables are fetched from persistent data and stored in local memory when the Trio core algorithm starts to run the insulin dosing algorithm.
+Stale `Instruction` variables are also deleted from device memory here.
+Read `fetchAndProcessCarbs()`.

+## Clamping Algorithm
+The clamping algorithm runs solely in "Trio/Sources/APS/OpenAPS.swift".
+Carb entries are ran through the added glucose clamp and carb on board clamp.
+The algorithm is facilitated via `clampCarbs()` which is called in `fetchAndProcessCarbs()`.

+## Simulator
+Write notes for simulator here.

+\
+\
+Below is the instructions for Trio from the actual Trio repository:
 # Trio

 ## Introduction